Geomedia Professional by Hexagon Geospatial

 Here we generate isolines.
 Notice how GeoMedia breaks contours as major and minor – a neat feature.
 However, the labels generated looked a bit messy and box-like.

 With the 3D extension, you get a global perspective.
 When you push down on the center mouse button, you can tilt the globe and rotate it.
-Here we import the DEM in a 3D view, and bin the data in a histogram.
+Here we import the Digital Elevation Model (DEM) in a 3D view, and bin the data in a histogram.

 Speaking of 3D, let’s examine some of the 3D effects available in GeoMedia 3D.